 However, the advantage of Chinese characters is that they provide a unified communication tool for people who speak different dialects.
 Without Chinese characters, China would have fragmented into many countries like Europe.
 The common written language has played a crucial role in maintaining the unity and cohesion of the Chinese nation throughout its long history.
 It has allowed for the centralized administration of a vast and diverse country, facilitated trade and cultural exchange, and fostered a shared identity among the Chinese people.

 As ideograms, Chinese characters carry meanings and values, such as benevolence (仁), propriety (禮), and filial piety (孝).
 China, with its long history, has a wealth of classical literature.
 A large number of Chinese words, idioms, concepts and expressions still used by modern Chinese people can find their origins in these classics.
-Understanding them requires some historical knowledge.
-Chinese children learn their language by studying Chinese texts, which encapsulate the wisdom of countless generations, embedding moral values and social norms within the very fabric of the language.
-Learning Chinese instills in students an appreciation of their cultural heritage and a sense of continuity with the past.
+Understanding them requires some background knowledge.
+For example, the character 信 contains two parts: on the left is 人 (man), on the right is 言 (word). 信 means a man should keep his words, as Confucius said, "Man cannot succeed without good faith (人無信不立)."
+Chinese children learn their language by studying Chinese characters and texts, which encapsulate the wisdom of countless generations, embedding moral values and social norms within the very fabric of the language.
+Learning Chinese instills in students an appreciation of their cultural heritage and traditional values.
 This deep connection between language, history, culture and values gives educated Chinese a unique character.
 I often feel that the Chinese people are fortunate because their language makes them a wise, cohesive, collectivist, cooperative, moderate, and moral people.

 In summary, the impact of Chinese characters on Chinese society is profound and multifaceted.
 They have not only facilitated communication, but also maintained national unity.
 The shared written language helps preserve cultural heritage and social values, reinforcing social cohesion and national identity.
-Moreover, the values and moral principles conveyed through classical texts continue to influence contemporary Chinese society, guiding behavior and social interactions.
+Moreover, the moral principles and social values conveyed through Chinese characters and classical texts continue to influence contemporary Chinese society, guiding behavior and social interactions.
 The enduring legacy of Chinese characters is a testament to the ingenuity of the Chinese people and their ability to adapt while remaining who they are in a complex and changing world.
 (See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)

 No comments: